higherkindness/mu-haskell/docs/docs/rpc.md

 ---
 layout: docs
-title: Services and servers
+title: RPC services
 permalink: rpc/
 ---

-# Services and servers
+# RPC services

 There are several formats in the wild used to declare service APIs, including [Avro IDL](https://avro.apache.org/docs/current/idl.html), [gRPC](https://grpc.io/), and [OpenAPI](https://swagger.io/specification/). `mu-rpc` abstract the commonalities into a single type-level format for declaring these services, building on the format-independent schema facilities of `mu-schema`.
 In addition, this package provides a generic notion of *server* of a service.
 One such server defines one behavior for each method in the service, but does not bother with (de)serialization mechanisms.